mumsnet/jwt_gem/Readme.md

 ```
 JWT_CLIENT_ID=general
 JWT_ISSUER=user # Whatever yours service code name is
-JWT_SECERETS=[{"client_id": "general","secret": "12345"},{"client_id": "macdonalds","secret": "12345"}]
+JWT_SECRETS=[{"client_id": "general","secret": "12345"},{"client_id": "macdonalds","secret": "12345"}]
 ```
-The JWT_SECERETS key is an array of client id's and their related secrets.
+The JWT_SECRETS key is an array of client id's and their related secrets.
 By adding a client_id item to the json array you are granting whoever has those credentials access to your micro service

 ## Usage